Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Introduction

 In addition, we provide improvements for previously suggested DG formulations, for example, a weighted DG method to overcome difficulties when the phase-field approaches the bounds, i.e. $|\pf| \to 1$.
 All methods presented in this paper are tested and compared in terms of energy dissipation, mass conservation, and boundedness for a variety of problems ranging from standard test problem found in the literature to problems closer to applications.

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:equations} a comprehensive overview of the CHNS equation system is provided, including its motivation from thermodynamic principles, its physical interpretation, and the role of degenerate mobility in enforcing the bound preservation.
-In Section~\ref{sec:discrete} the discretization spatial and temporal are presented.
+In Sec.~\ref{sec:equations} a comprehensive overview of the CHNS equation system is provided, including its motivation from thermodynamic principles, its physical interpretation, and the role of degenerate mobility in enforcing the bound preservation.
+In Sec.~\ref{sec:discrete} the discretization spatial and temporal are presented.
 This section includes proofs on mass conservation, bound preservation, and energy consistency in the discrete setting.
-In Section \ref{sec:numerics} an extensive set of numerical experiments is presented, ranging from benchmark problems with analytical solutions to complex, application-driven scenarios.
+In Sec.~\ref{sec:numerics} an extensive set of numerical experiments is presented, ranging from benchmark problems with analytical solutions to complex, application-driven scenarios.
 These tests demonstrate the scheme's robustness, accuracy, and ability to handle sharp interfaces and long-time dynamics, with comparisons to existing methods.
 We then conclude the paper with a discussion of the results presented in this study, highlighting the advantages of the proposed methods and its potential to advance phase-field modelling for systems of higher complexity.
-Lastly, we emphasis further improvements.
-An Appendix contains the UFL forms of the suggested methods which should make it easy for other user of the UFL language to implement the suggested methods.
+Lastly, we emphasize further improvements.